MarcoAPA/medialabApp/README.md

 ### Installing

-A step by step series of examples that tell you have to get a development env running
+A step by step series of examples that tell you how to get a development env running

 First you need to Install ionic 2 and Cordova vian npm